bmolnar91/workbook/module_oop.md

 #### Think about money ;) How would you store a currency value, that shall support decimal parts?
 Think it through again, and try to think outside of the box!
-IN PROGRESS

 Java has `Currency` class that represents the ISO 4217 currency codes. `BigDecimal` is the best type for representing currency decimal values.

-The disadvantage of `BigDecimal` is that it's slower, and it's a bit more difficult to program algorithms that way (due basic arithmetic operations not being overloaded).
+The disadvantage of `BigDecimal` is that it's slower, and it's a bit more difficult to program algorithms that way (due to basic arithmetic operations not being overloaded).
 If you are dealing with money, or precision is a must, use `BigDecimal`.
 Otherwise `Doubles` tend to be good enough.

 //Note: Never store money in a floating point format as they have imprecisions in their representation.//